KrisKioko/horizontal_list_03/README.md

 # horizontal_list_03

-This is a simple app that enables displaying images that are selected at the bottom-half of the screen that have been tapped/pressed.
+This is a simple flutter app that enables displaying images that are selected at the bottom-half of the screen that have been tapped/pressed.